 In making this deposit, the Mitrokhin family is honouring the wishes of Vasiliy Mitrokhin who wanted his archive to be publicly available.
 As this is a private archive, it was felt appropriate to place it in a repository that specialises in personal papers of the modern era.
 The Churchill Archives Centre has strong holdings for the Cold War era, including the personal papers of Sir Winston Churchill and Baroness (Margaret) Thatcher.
 The Centre hosted a major international conference on The Cold War and its Legacy in 2009.

-The open sections of the archive can be viewed by appointment at the Churchill Archives Centre, Churchill College, Cambridge, under the Centre’s normal terms and conditions.
+The open sections of the archive can be viewed by appointment at the Churchill Archives Centre, Churchill College, Cambridge.
+Researchers are required to sign a specific undertaking indemnifying the College against any breach of the General Data Protection Regulations.
 To make an appointment, interested parties should ring 01223 336087 or email email@example.com.
-The Churchill Archives Centre does not currently have plans or funding to digitise the archive.

-Mitrokhin’s original manuscript notes remain closed and classified, but the series of typescript volumes which he produced in Moscow arranged by country (MITN 1), and those produced later in London and arranged by subject (MITN 2), are open and available for consultation by prior appointment.
-Also open are his redacted versions of the notebooks that he transcribed in London (MITN 3), typescripts of selected entries for his published anthology Charisms (MITN 4), and his handwritten lexicons and glossaries (MITN 5) of KGB terms.
+Mitrokhin’s original manuscript notes remain closed and classified and are not deposited in the Archives Centre.
+The series of typescript volumes which he produced in Moscow arranged by country (MITN 1), and those produced later in London and arranged by subject (MITN 2), are largely open and available for consultation by prior appointment.
+Also open are some of the redacted typescript versions of the notebooks that he transcribed in London (MITN 3), typescripts of selected entries for his published anthology Chekisms (MITN 4), and his handwritten and typescript lexicons and glossaries of KGB terms (MITN 5).
+Churchill College is not in a position to establish the veracity of this information, which has been selected, transcribed, collated, edited and typed up by the late Vasili Mitrokhin (1922-2004).

 The entire archive is written in Russian.
 Translations are not available at the Churchill Archives Centre.
 However, we may be able to put you in touch with a Russian translator.
 Please contact the Archives Centre for further information.
 The Churchill Archives Centre cannot be a party any contract and can accept no liability.